harshgupta97/style_guide/README.md

 # Style Guide

 This repo contain doc related to write a clean and maintainable code.

-Currently only TypeScript and JavaScript are available.
+> **Note**: This guide contain the rules for writting or working on any code or code base and project(private or public), These rules only implemented on the code base written after the date of this repo(04-06-2021).

 ## Repo Structure